 Acupuncture when practiced by a licensed professional is very safe.
 Like most acupuncturists we use sterile, disposable needles.
 Oriental medicine is drug free and so avoids the side effects of western pharmaceuticals.

-Side effects from acupuncture are rare, but may include: bruising, drowsiness, light headedness or soreness.
+Side effects from acupuncture are rare, but may include: bruising, drowsiness, light soreness.
 All of these are temporary and short lived.

 - Acupuncture is a safe and effective form of medicine.